ColbyCho/CS20/README.md

 # CS20
+Assignment1: Onboarding
-Assignment1: Getting on the Web
+Assignment2: Get on the Web